sungmen999/CassiaSDKGuideClone/RESTful-API.md

 <br>

 ### Connect/Disconnect to a Target Device
-To use the router to connect to specific BLE devices using Cassia AC:
+To use the gateway to connect to specific BLE devices using Cassia AC:

 AC Managed:
 ```
-POST http://{your AC domain}/api/gap/nodes/<node>/connection?mac=<router-mac>
+POST http://{your AC domain}/api/gap/nodes/<node>/connection?mac=<gateway-mac>
 ```
 Local:
 ```
-POST http://{router ip}/gap/nodes/<node>/connection
+POST http://{gateway ip}/gap/nodes/<node>/connection
 ```
 Container:
 ```
 POST http://10.10.10.254/gap/nodes/<node>/connection
 ```

-**NOTE**: Multiple connecting requests cannot be handled simultaneously by one router.
+**NOTE**: Multiple connecting requests cannot be handled simultaneously by one gateway.
 User needs to handle requests in serial, which is to wait for the response and then invoke the next connecting request.
 If connecting multiple devices is needed without setting a wait interval, please look at the [Batch Connection API](https://github.com/CassiaNetworks/CassiaSDKGuide/wiki/RESTful-API#batch-connectdisconnect-to-a-target-device-v20-and-above).